TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ## Overview
 The [SCD30](https://sensirion.com/products/catalog/SCD30) sensor module uses *non-dispersive infrared* (*NDIR*) technology to directly and specifically measure CO2 levels.

-Due to the complex precision technology, the board is fairly expensive: price range starts at around EUR 20 and ends at EUR 90 - for the very same *sensor board*.
+> [!TIP]
+> Compare sellers and prices carefully.
+This sensor is technically complex and thus pricey.
+The range of prices varies considerably from €20-€90 for the very same *sensor board*.

-Using the sensor is simple and straight-forward thanks to its *I2C* interface but do note the *delicate handling instructions* below.
+Using the sensor is simple and straight-forward thanks to its *I2C* interface.
+Note the *delicate handling instructions* below.

 ### General Data